At the Humanitarian Leadership Academy, we are committed to respecting and protecting your privacy.

 Please note that some third party providers are based in countries outside of the European Union whose laws may not provide the same level of data protection.

 We disclose this information on the basis of your consent.
-When joining any course that is administered by a third party, the third party’s involvement will be made clear and you will have the option to continue using Kaya without joining that course.
-When joining Kaya through an organisation’s branded loging page, it will be made clear that the organisation will have access to your data, and you will have the option to register on Kaya through the standard form instead.
+When joining a course or a portal that is administered by a third party, the third party’s involvement will be made clear and you will have the option to continue using Kaya without joining that course or portal.
 Please note that you can withdraw that consent at any time in the manner set out below.

 We may also need to disclose your information if required to do so by law, a regulator or in the course of legal proceedings.